balajipari/zero-stack/docs/FRONTEND_SPEC.md

 ## Overall Purpose and Proposed Tech Stack

-The Zerostack frontend will deliver a modern, responsive, and accessible user experience for aspiring tech/product builders, founders, interns, and SuperAdmins.
+Zerostack's frontend delivers a modern, accessible, and responsive experience for aspiring tech/product builders, founders, interns, and SuperAdmins.
 The application will be built using:
 - **React** (functional components, hooks)
 - **Redux** (for global state management)
 - **React Query** (for API data fetching, caching, and mutations)
-- **Tailwind CSS** (for utility-first, responsive styling)
+- **Tailwind CSS** (utility-first, responsive styling)
-- **React Router** (for client-side routing)
+- **React Router** (client-side routing)

 ---